hawkhai/hawkhai.github.io/_posts/2020-11-26-ogre-material-scripts.md

 }
 ```

-texture_alias defaults to DiffuseTex.<br>
+texture_alias defaults to DiffuseTex.

-Example: The base material to be cloned:<br>
+Example: The base material to be cloned:

 ```cpp
 material TSNormalSpecMapping